How to Improve Your Business Credit Score

 Your next step in building business credit is to open a credit card for your small business and then make purchases on it.
 This establishes a good payment history which will increase your credit score.

-Recommended: Divvy approves everyone and offers great rewards and a whole suite of free business credit-building tools.
+Recommended: BILL approves everyone and offers great rewards and a whole suite of free business credit-building tools.